advil64/partial-sensing/readme.md

 **Information Representation**

 To represent our information, we create a Cell object for each cell in the grid which holds information about the cell.
 The following information is stored:
-- neighbors: The number of neighbors the cell has.
+- *neighbors*: The number of neighbors the cell has.
-- visited: Boolean value that represents if we visited the cell while executing a path.
+- *visited*: Boolean value that represents if we visited the cell while executing a path.
-- confirmed: Boolean value that represents if we were able to confirm whether the cell is empty or a block, either by visiting or through inference.
+- *confirmed*: Boolean value that represents if we were able to confirm whether the cell is empty or a block, either by visiting or through inference.
-- block_sense: Number of neighbors we sensed to be blocks.
+- *block_sense*: Number of neighbors we sensed to be blocks.
-- confirm_block: Number of neighbors we confirmed to be blocks.
+- *confirm_block*: Number of neighbors we confirmed to be blocks.
-- confirm_empty: Number of neighbors we confirmed to be empty.
+- *confirm_empty*: Number of neighbors we confirmed to be empty.
-- hidden: Number of neighbors that we haven't confirmed yet.
+- *hidden*: Number of neighbors that we haven't confirmed yet.

 Agent 3 stores a grid of these cells (cell_info) to keep track of their information.
 Agent 3 will also update its discovered_grid whenever a cell is confirmed.